-Furthermore, we can see burgeoning efforts being put around involve real humans into evaluating AI explanations under the theme of ``human-centered explainable AI''.
+Furthermore, we can see burgeoning efforts being put around involving real humans in evaluating AI explanations under the theme of ``human-centered explainable AI''.
 The state-of-the-art XAI methods are applied to real human tasks, such as assessing human understanding~\citep{shen2020useful}, human simulatability~\citep{ribeiro2018anchors,shen-etal-2022-shortest}, human trust and satisfaction on AI predictions~\citep{smith2020no,reasonchains:2019:emnlp}, and human-AI teamwork performance~\citep{chu2020visual}, etc~\citep{hase2020evaluating,feng2019can,ghai2020explainable}.
-However, many of the human studies show that AI explanations are not always helpful for human understanding in tasks such as simulating model prediction~\citep{shen-etal-2022-shortest}, analyze model failures~\citep{shen2020useful}, human-AI team collaboration~\citep{Bansal2021DoesTW}.
-For instance, \citet{Bansal2021DoesTW} conducted human studies to investigate if XAI helps achieve complementary team performance, and showed that none of the explanation conditions preduced an accuracy significantly higher than the simple baseline of showing the confidence.
+However, many human studies show that AI explanations are not always helpful for human understanding in tasks such as simulating model prediction~\citep{shen-etal-2022-shortest}, analyzing model failures~\citep{shen2020useful}, human-AI team collaboration~\citep{Bansal2021DoesTW}.
+For instance, \citet{Bansal2021DoesTW} conducted human studies to investigate if XAI helps achieve complementary team performance and showed that none of the explanation conditions produced an accuracy significantly higher than the simple baseline of showing confidence.

 In response, a line of work dives deep into the gaps between real-world user demands and the status quo XAI methods.
-Their findings reveal that users tend to ask \emph{multiple}, \emph{dynamic} and sometimes \emph{interdependent} questions on AI explanations, whereas state-of-the-art XAI methods are mostly unable to satisfy.
+Their findings reveal that users tend to ask \emph{multiple}, \emph{dynamic}, and sometimes \emph{interdependent} questions on AI explanations, whereas state-of-the-art XAI methods are mostly unable to satisfy.
 Although GUI-based XAI systems, which integrate multiple XAI into one interface, can potentially mitigate this issue, they inevitably suffer from the drawbacks, such as cognitive overload, frequent UI updates, etc.